aquanetwork/aquachain/dashboard/README.md

 ## Go AquaChain Dashboard

-The dashboard is a data visualizer integrated into aquad, intended to collect and visualize useful information of an AquaChain node.
+The dashboard is a data visualizer integrated into aquachain, intended to collect and visualize useful information of an AquaChain node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.